HomeLatest NewsEnterprise ITMicrosoft partners EY to launch Blockchain-based solution

 Preferred Source of Google

-The company informed that the Blockchain-based service is powered by Microsoft’s Cloud platform.
+The company informed that the Blockchain-based service is powered by Microsoft’s Azure Cloud platform.
 The royalty calculations along the value chain are currently mostly manual and generally managed via offline data sources.

 “This solution helps demonstrate our ability to enhance trust with our gaming partners, and strengthen security, transparency and payment accuracy through the power of Blockchain,” said Brad Wright, Partner, Software Engineering Manager, Microsoft.